enforcerh4/toobasicLFI/README.md

 ```

-Supported files are automatically tested and displayed if found
+Supported files are automatically tested and displayed if found.

+LEVEL OF RECURSION

+You can control how deep will the software dive.
+Just remember that the deeper you're diving, less chances are to find what you're searching for.